Spontaneous formation of density waves in granular matter under swirling excitation

-We have elaborated the mechanism of clustering by the instability analysis of the uniform flow in a phenomenological model (Eqs.~\ref{eq.continue} and \ref{eq.vel}).
+\textit{Discussions} -- We have elaborated the mechanism of clustering by the instability analysis of the uniform flow in a phenomenological model (Eqs.~\ref{eq.continue} and \ref{eq.vel}).
 The key ingredient promoting the clustering is the dependence of the presumed velocity of grains on the the local density.
 Why does such a dependence exist?
 We believe that it is a consequence of the interplay between the friction between grains and that between grains and the substrate. $\mu_{gg}$ and $\mu_{gs}$ denote the friction coefficients of the former and the latter respectively, and $F_{gg}$ and $F_{gs}$ are the corresponding friction forces.
-Upon agitation $F_{gs}$ accelerates not only the linear momentum but also the angular momentum of individual grains.
-It has been shown that the rotational degree of freedom effectively reduces the maximum velocity that individual grains could reach by the action of $F_{gs}$ alone~\cite{kondic1999}.
-The faster a grain rolls, the slower its linear velocity~\cite{krengel2013}.
-Consider now the collision of two grains rolling in the same direction.
-Then $F_{gg}$ counteracts the rolling of grains which in turn increases the moment of the inertia with respect to $F_{gs}$ and effectively enhances the linear momentum transfer. $F_{gg}$ is proportional to $p$, and $p$ increases with $\phi_{loc}$ and $A$.
-Therefore, grains tend to move faster in dense areas and/or under stronger agitations.
-These arguments lead to the features of the function $v_g(\phi_{loc},A)$ shown in Fig.~\ref{f.vg}, where $v_g$ increases with both $\phi_{loc}$ and $A$.
-In order to further support this line of arguments DEM simulations are performed using \textsc{liggghts}~\cite{kloss2012}.
-For a given $\mu_{gs}$ and $A$, the clustering is suppressed by decreasing $\mu_{gg}$.
-See SI for more information.
+Upon agitation $F_{gs}$ accelerates not only the linear momentum but also the angular momentum of grains.
+As discussed above, without interactions, individual grains would reach a linear speed of 2/7 of the oscillation speed, rolling without sliding.\cite{kondic1999} It also implies that a grain would reach a larger linear speed, if its rolling speed is reduced.
+Consider now the collision of two spherical grains rolling in the same direction (inset of Fig.~\ref{f.tr}). $F_{gg}$ counteracts the rolling of grains.
+The frustration of rotation effectively enhances the action of $F_{gs}$ on linear momentum transfer. $F_{gg}$ is proportional to kinetic pressure $p$, and $p$ increases with $\phi_{loc}$ and $A$ (Eq.~\ref{eq.pressure}).
+Therefore, grains tend to move faster in dense areas and/or under stronger oscillations.
+These arguments lead to the features of the function $\bar{v}_g(\phi_{loc},A)$ shown in Fig.~\ref{f.vg}, where $\bar{v}_g$ increases with both $\phi_{loc}$ and $A$.
+In order to further support this line of arguments discrete element method simulations are performed using \textsc{liggghts}.~\cite{kloss2012} For given $\mu_{gs}$ and $A$, by decreasing $\mu_{gg}$, the dependence of $v_g$ on $\phi_{loc}$ and the clustering are both suppressed.
+Meanwhile, as observed in experiments, reducing $A$ takes a similar effects on clustering, which is confirmed for a few combinations of oscillation frequency and amplitude.
+The transition amplitude $A_c$ decreases with $f$, and a constant critical oscillation strength $A_cf^2$ can be identified for relatively low frequencies.
+However, at high frequency $A_c$ deviates from this trend (see Supplementary Material).
+Simulations quantitatively consistent with experiments will be appreciated to reveal the relative significance of parameters, where a careful exam on the force model, such as the coupling between rolling and sliding~\cite{kondic1999}, is required.